Last updated: 2nd November 2020

 - Sending a photo or video of the problem that needs fixing to the tradesperson.
 Many tradespeople have let us know that they’re happy to use these to provide an accurate quote, just remember to send as much detail as you can alongside them.

 - Being supportive if the tradesperson needs to reschedule your appointment because they’ve developed coronavirus symptoms (like a high temperature, loss of smell or taste, and/or a new, continuous cough).
-Our Protected Payments service is a useful way to pay for work without needing to meet in person, plus your money is protected should the job be delayed – find out more here.
+Our Protected Payments service is a useful way to pay for work without needing to meet in person, plus your money is protected should the job be delayed – find out more about Protected Payments.

 Once you’ve hired a tradesperson, you should keep in contact with them throughout the process.
 Let them know if you or anyone in your household is ill – the tradesperson should do the same so work can be rescheduled if needed.
 You can send messages to them using our Chat feature, which you can access within our Rated People Homes app or through our website.
-Read more about it here.
+Read more about it on our Homeowner help page.

 If your household is isolating, or an individual is being shielded, no work should be carried out unless it is to remedy a direct risk to the safety of the household, such as emergency plumbing or repairs, and where the tradesperson is willing to do so.